 Failing to keep pace with demand will mean worsening congestion and the risk of delay in many parts of the global airline industry, inciting many airlines to adapt their schedule.
 Expansion projects will help, but the lack of additional capacity in many parts of the system means that there are many chokepoints from which delays can propagate.
 This has become a particular vulnerability within air transportation, notably in systems actively developed around the hub-and-spoke structure.
 Any disruption in a hub can have far-reaching consequences on the whole network.

 In the United States, just over 20 percent of flights were delayed by more than 15 minutes in 2018.
 Interestingly, this result was better than in 2008 when 24 percent of flights were delayed, but improvements are somewhat misleading.
 Under pressure to improve on-time performance, airlines have padded their scheduled flight times.
 For instance, in the late-1990s, a flight from Boston’s Logan International Airport to New York LaGuardia was scheduled for 60 to 70 minutes from gate to gate; by 2019, airlines operating the route scheduled their flights for a duration of 75 to 80 minutes.
 Partly due to schedule padding like this, 2012 was the first year in which more flights in the US arrived at least 15 minutes early than at least 15 minutes late.
 The US distinguishes five causes of airport delay.
 In order of importance in 2018, these were:

-- National aviation system delays (6.1 percent of flights) including, for instance, heavy traffic volumes and air traffic control.
+- National aviation system delays (6.1 percent) including, for instance, heavy traffic volumes and air traffic control;

 - Security delay (0.03 percent).